buckaroogeek/unifi-pihole-doh-docker/README.md

 ============================================================================

 ## Description
-1 Dec 2023 update.
-Added compose.yaml which can replace docker-compose.yaml on systems with Docker Compose V2 (note compose V2 refers to the version of the software and is not the same as compose file format version 2).
-Compose V2 also supports an ```include``` attribute as of Compose V2.20.
-However, Synology DSM 7.2 currently provides Compose V2.0.9 so the include attributes are commented out.

 A docker-compose yaml file to manage a Unifi Controller service, a Pi-Hole service, and a DNS-Over-HTTPS client service for my home network.
 Also included is a supporting script for the docker host.
 Additional services may be included for development/testing (e.g. a local docker registry) or to support one of the other services (e.g. logs and mongo for the Unifi Controller).